Foundations of Palliative Care

 - Contribute to an interprofessional palliative care team with a deep understanding of the respective roles that physicians, advanced practice providers, nurses, social workers, and chaplains have to play.

-- Develop as self-reflective palliative care practitioners who deliver evidence-based, patient-centered care, who value being part of an interdisciplinary team, and who are committed to continuous improvement in caring for patients and families at the end o
+- Develop as self-reflective palliative care practitioners who deliver evidence-based, patient-centered care, who value being part of an interdisciplinary team, and who are committed to continuous improvement in caring for patients and families at the end of life.

 - Engage in practice with a deeper understanding of palliative care and hospice care, providing context for individual patient care.